Electricity in Japan: Voltage, Frequency, and Safety Guide

 For travelers or those planning to move to Japan, the electrical situation can be an unexpected pitfall.
 Japan’s domestic power supply is unique compared to other countries, and the differences go beyond just the shape of the plug.
 Understanding these quirks is essential for anyone planning a trip or a move to Japan.

-Act I: John’s Confusing Business Trip
+Confusing in the Business Trip

 John: “Man, my business trip to Japan last week was a total disaster, and I was there for a full seven days.”